BionicCat27/BionicCat27/README.md

 I am always looking to learn and develop my skills, to help contribute to creating a better world through technology.

+## Project Highlights
+Have a look at my [House Calculator](https://github.com/BionicCat27/HouseCalculator), my [Doomsday Calculator](https://github.com/BionicCat27/Doomsday-Calculator-Web), or my [Priority Tracker](https://github.com/BionicCat27/My-Simple-Priorities-Web).

 ## Experience
-I have worked on two medium scale web applications, one as a project with peers and another developed as an in-house tool.
+I have worked on two medium scale web applications, one as a project with peers and another developed as an in-house project management tool.

 ## Skills
 Web Development